RedHotDataProject/Project_ADA/README.md

-# Open Food Facts: the carbon “food-print” we do not eat
+# Open Food Facts: The Carbon “Dood-print” We Do Not Eat

 ## Abstract